-This administration's principled stand against Assad's brutality, and the Ambasand against Assado's principled stand against Assado's prutality, and the Ambas-sador's own actions to show solidarity with the Syrian people, have led to attacks and intimidation by the regime against Embassy Damascus and Ambassador Ford himself.
+This administration's principled stand against Assad's brutality, and the Ambasand against Assad's brutality, and the Ambassador's own actions to show solidarity with the Syrian people, have led to attacks and intimidation by the regime against Embassy Damascus and Ambassador Ford himself.
 He is currently in the United States on leave, and we expect that he will return to his post before long.
-For as long as we are able, we will maintain an Em-bassy and an Ambassador in Damascus.
+For as long as we are able, we will maintain an Embassy and an Ambassador in Damascus.
 Robert Ford will continue to interact with the Syrian people and the Syrian Government.